Skip to main content

 With climate change posing a clear and present danger to the health of the planet, we need to take all possible action to avert climate catastrophe.

-Our new campaign focuses on switching your current accounts, savings accounts, cash ISAs and investment funds away from companies still funding fossil fuel projects.
+Our campaign focuses on switching your current accounts, savings accounts, cash ISAs and investment funds away from companies still funding fossil fuel projects.
 To make maximum impact, switching into accounts which actively support new renewable energy projects is best.

-The good news is that ditching those that support the fossil fuel industry and switching to positive alternatives has never been easier.
+However, the good news is that ditching those that support the fossil fuel industry and switching to positive alternatives has never been easier.

 Below we list some of the most innovative institutions actively working in the transition away from a fossil-fuel economy.